 Today I’m sharing 20 ways to Decorate for Christmas on a Budget.
 If you’ve been to my blog before, you know that I’m all about saving money on my projects for my home and it’s the same when it comes to decorating for Christmas, or any holiday.
 The thing is, and I can’t stress this enough, is that it’s a marathon, not a sprint.
 You have to build your holiday decor stash and it takes some time, energy and planning.
 Here’s how to do it without spending a fortune…

 - Start shopping early.
 When I say early, I mean early, like the day/week after Christmas early.
 There are tons of sales out there but it will take some effort to dig through the messy piles of what is left over and the crowds of people.
 Look for things that have good bones and that go with your color scheme (more on that later).
 Don’t buy stuff that is so different from what you already have because no matter how cheap it is, you may not use it if it throws off your entire groove.
 What I mean is, if your decor is all red and green and has a woodland theme, don’t buy a blue metallic candlestick holder just because oh, it’s so shiny and pretty and it’s only a couple of bucks.
-Put the candlestick holder down, walk away or it will end up shoved in the back of a shelf in the basement and money wasted.
+Unless you are prepared to switch gears and go that route, put the candlestick holder down, walk away or it will end up shoved in the back of a shelf in the basement and money wasted.

 This post contains affiliate links.
 See my full disclosure here.